mutirri/conda-build-wiki/[DRAFT]-Tutorial:-Building-Conda-Packages.md

   md5: b88f74b8a3940e4bca89d90158432ee0
 ```

-Generally speaking, User should always check saved in `meta.yaml` file output from the
+Generally speaking, User should always check the `meta.yaml` file output from the
 `skeleton` subcommand invocation.

 Now, it should be straightforward to use the `conda-build` tool.
 Let's try it: